Majority Element

 Explanation:

 In this array, the number 3 appears twice, and the number 2 appears once.
-Since 3 appears more than half the time (which is 2 out of 3 elements), it is the majority element.
+Since 3 appears more than half the time (which is 2 out of 3 elements), it is the desired element.

 Example 2: